 National Centre of Excellence for Islamic Studies

-The National Centre of Excellence aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
+The National Centre of Excellence for Islamic Studies (NCEIS) aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
 The Centre also assists in developing national and regional responses to needs in research, teaching and community engagement.

 The Centre was established in 2007 with funding from the Australian Government.